Travel guide

 Conclusion

-Getting around Mexico City with data from minute one changes your trip: Maps, Uber, and WhatsApp working as soon as you leave AICM, without queues or bill surprises.
-Calculate your GB based on the number of days, install the eSIM at home, and activate it upon arrival.
-Prepare your CDMX getaway with PuraSim's eSIM and forget about connection worries.
+Navigating Mexico City with data from minute one changes your trip: Maps, Uber, and WhatsApp working as soon as you leave AICM, without queues or bill surprises.
+Calculate your GB according to the number of days, install the eSIM at home, and activate it upon arrival.
+Prepare your CDMX getaway with PuraSim's eSIM and don't worry about your connection.

 Marc González Sáez